Results 1 to 7 of 7

 I've never heard static and dynamic being applied to the kernel.

-They are normally applied to IP addresses.How to know if you are a geek.
+They are normally applied to IP addresses.If you want to learn more about linux take a linux journey

 Originally Posted by budman7